 Over the past decade, the global Hi-Tech sector has experienced dramatic and unprecedented rates of technological advancements that have the potential to transform countless industries.
-The exponential growth of such technologies have led experts to refer to the phenomenon as the Fourth Industrial Revolution, or Industry 4.0.
+The exponential growth of such technologies has led experts to refer to the phenomenon as the Fourth Industrial Revolution, or Industry 4.0.

 Under this framework, the First Industrial Revolution (Industry 1.0) refers to the advancements in water and steam-powered machines beginning in 1760 that led to the rise of large-scale factories as hubs of manufacturing and industry.
 During the Second Industrial Revolution (Industry 2.0) in the late 19th and early 20th centuries, rapid electrification and expansion of rail and telegraph networks enabled mass production and distribution of commercial products.
 Industry 3.0 took place in the late 20th century with the production and advancement of computer and information technologies such as personal computers, the Internet, and cellular phones.